vihangd/alpaca-qlora/README.md

 ## Training (finetune.py)

-This file contains a straightforward application of QLoRA PEFT to the Open LLaMA / RedPajama / StableLM model, as well as some code related to prompt construction and tokenization.
+This file contains a straightforward application of QLoRA PEFT to the Open LLaMA / RedPajama / Falcon / StableLM model, as well as some code related to prompt construction and tokenization.
 PRs adapting this code to support larger models are always welcome.

 **Example usage:**